Creating a Chatbot on Azure

 There are two pricing tiers available.
 Choose the free one.
 You also have to choose a pricing tier for the search service.
 That’s because QnA Maker automatically creates an Azure Search service for you.
 Choose free again.

 This last part is to enable Application Insights, which is a performance analysis tool for apps.
 If we were building a production app, then I’d probably enable it, but since it’s just a demo, I’m going to disable it.
-Then click “Create”.
+Then click “Review + create” and “Create”.
 It takes a little while to create everything, so I’ll fast forward.

 OK, it’s done.
-Now go to “All resources” and search for the name you used.
-You can see that it created 4 resources: QnA Maker under Cognitive Services, an App Service app and its associated plan, and a Search service.
+Now go to “Resource groups” and click on the one you created.
+You can see that it created 4 resources: QnA Maker, an App Service app and its associated plan, and a Search service.
 Now that everything is ready, we need to create a knowledge base.

-Since we already created a QnA service, we have to specify it here.
-Pick the tenant in Azure Active Directory.
+Now we have to connect the QnA service we created to the knowledge base we’re creating.
+First we have to click the “Refresh” button since we opened this page before creating the QnA service.
+Okay, now pick the tenant in Azure Active Directory.
 I only have one, so that’s easy.
 Then choose the subscription.
 You might only have one in your list.
 Now the QnA service you just created should show up in this dropdown.
+And finally, select “English” for the language.

 Give your knowledge base a name.
-I’ll call mine “KB for bot”.
+I’ll call mine “KB demo”.

 Here’s where we finally tell it which questions and answers to put in the knowledge base.
 We’re going to add the FAQ for QnA Maker itself, which is kind of meta, don’t you think?
-You can find the URL in the github readme file I showed you earlier.
+You can find the URL in the GitHub readme file I showed you earlier.
+Let’s also add the FAQ for the Azure Bot framework.
 If you have questions and answers in files, then you can add them here.

-You can test the knowledge base very easily by clicking “Test”.
+All right, now you can test the knowledge base very easily by clicking “Test”.
 Now type something in and see what it comes back with.
-Let’s try “pricing”.
-Hmmm, it didn’t find anything about pricing in the knowledge base.
+Let’s try “voice”.
+Hmmm, it didn’t find anything about voice in the knowledge base.
 How about seeing what languages are supported in QnA Maker.
 Now it came back with something.

 Guy launched his first training website in 1995 and he's been helping people learn IT technologies ever since.
 He has been a sysadmin, instructor, sales engineer, IT manager, and entrepreneur.
 In his most recent venture, he founded and led a cloud-based training infrastructure company that provided virtual labs for some of the largest software vendors in the world.
 Guy’s passion is making complex technology easy to understand.
 His activities outside of work have included riding an elephant and skydiving (although not at the same time).